 Since the beginning of the trail, there is both an air of comfort and mystery coming from this forest.
 Sunlight gradually penetrates the dense green canopy.
 The noise of a busy city is nowhere to be heard.
 The air is fresh and cool, free from any pollution.

-Enjoy trekking in forest walk, either by walking or jogging.
+Enjoy trekking in forest walks, either by walking or jogging.
 Once in a while, spot a squirrel hopping from one tree to another.
 The bird is another type of animal inhibiting Forest Walk Babakan Siliwangi.
 Listen closely to their chirping.
 Like humans, these animals also find joy in this limited green space of Bandung.

 Use its athletic track if visitors want to do more than a casual morning jog.
-The arena also an Olympic standard swimming pool open for public, perfect for anyone who wants to swim afterward.
+The arena also has an Olympic standard swimming pool open for the public, perfect for anyone who wants to swim afterward.

 Sanggar Olah Seni or the art gallery is perhaps the only good thing left from the 80s.
-Back when Forest Walk Babakan Siliwangi was a commercialized area.
+Back when Forest Walk Babakan Siliwangi was a commercialized site.
 The art studio was built by the artists association of Bandung.
 The studio is both a gallery and a workshop.

 Sanggar Olah Seni doesn’t charge a fee for its workshops.
 The underlying idea is inspiring, to make art education as accessible as possible to everyone.
 However, visitors can give a donation.
 The amount for the donation is voluntary.